pgxman/pgxman/README.md

 ## Installing a PostgreSQL extension

-With `pgxm`, installing an extension is straightforward.
+With `pgxman`, installing an extension is straightforward.
 You just need to specify the extension name and the version number.
 For example, to install version 0.4.2 of `pgvector`, use this command:

 ```console
 pgxm install pgvector@0.4.2